The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 Behavior (B): The client’s presenting behavior, mood, and reported concerns at the start of the session.

 Response (R): What happened when you used it?
 Did the client engage, push back, or shift in some way?
-This is where you show the intervention had an effect.

 BIRP Notes Example